Last updated on April 16, 2025

 Tabletop Simulator Gameplay Screenshot

 Once your deck is loaded in, drag the assets to the appropriate spots (library in the library zone, commanders in the command zone, tokens on the side) and get playing!
-Once everyone’s ready, roll the die in the center of the table and hop in!
+Once everyoneโ€™s ready, roll the die in the center of the table and hop in!

-How to Set Tabletop Simulator Up on Mobile
+How to Set Up Tabletop Simulator on Mobile

 While not advisable, you can technically run Tabletop Simulator on Android phones.
-By downloading and linking your Steam account to Nvidia’s GeForce Now app, you can run Tabletop Simulator on mobile.
+By downloading and linking your Steam account to Nvidiaโ€™s GeForce Now app, you can run Tabletop Simulator on mobile.
 The physics engine on this game can really stress out a mobile phone and is guaranteed to drain the battery at an insane rate.
-If you decide to go this route, I recommend syncing a keyboard and mouse to your phone – the hotkeys and mouse manipulation are important to a smooth play experience.
+If you decide to go this route, I recommend syncing a keyboard and mouse to your phone โ€“ the hotkeys and mouse manipulation are important to a smooth play experience.

 Tabletop Simulator Keyboard Shortcuts

-Tabletop Simulator includes a ton of preloaded hotkeys to manipulate the objects in-game, many of which you’ll use regularly in your Magic matches.
+Tabletop Simulator includes a ton of preloaded hotkeys to manipulate the objects in-game, many of which youโ€™ll use regularly in your Magic matches.

-The Q and E keys see the most use: they rotate cards by 45 degrees in either direction, perfect for tapping permanents at speed.
-F can be used to flip your selected cards face-up or face-down.
-WASD let you move the camera around the board, while holding the Alt key enlarges whatever you’re hovering over.
+The Q and E keys see the most use: They rotate cards by 45 degrees in either direction, perfect for tapping permanents with speed.
+You can use F to flip your selected cards face-up or face-down.
+WASD let you move the camera around the board, while holding the ALT key enlarges whatever youโ€™re hovering over.
 Snap the camera back to its original position with the space bar.
-Finally, R can be used to shuffle any selection of two or more cards.

 How to Join a Game

 Joining a game of Magic in Tabletop Simulator is easy!
-Simply choose “join” from the home screen, and scroll/search to find the game you wish to join.
+Simply choose โ€œjoinโ€ from the home screen, and scroll/search to find the game you wish to join.

-Tabletop Simulator Server Browser
+Tabletop Simulator Create/Join Game

 You can filter to display only games hosted by your friends or hide locked/full games.